The ideal knife maker workshop is a place that allows you to build the design of the knife you want to make with the desired finish and care.

 Ps.
-I do not deliberately insert images inthe post because I do not want to advertise any kind of equipment or material.
+I deliberately do not insert images in the post because I do not want to advertise any type of equipment or material.

 Step by Step!

-Beware that what I propose it’s an ideal laboratory, a little dream for a knife maker but as you well know, the reality is that they are things that are built with time, because you need to have the space,the economic availability, the desire to address this passion in a more professional way and who knows also make it a business.w
+Attention that what I propose is an ideal laboratory, a small dream for a knife maker but as you well know, the reality is that they are things that are built with time, because it is necessary to have the space, the economic availability, the desire to face this passion in a more professional way and who knows how to make it even a business.w

-As I told you before the end result is regardless of all this!
-It is always the man who makes the difference even if clearly the equipment is of help and support.
+As I told you before the final result is regardless of all this!
+It is always the man who makes the difference even if clearly the equipment is helpful and supportive.

 The ideal laboratory workspaces

-Where you have your desk with a PC and drawings on paper or 3D CAD, study and write your notes, curate your site, post on social media your creations, do your research, etc.
+Where you have a desk with a PC and draw on paper or 3D CAD, study and write your notes, take care of your site, post your creations on social media, do your research, etc.

-Where you run the montages, it is an area where there are no dust and where you perform tasks that do not soil the environment.
+Where you carry out the assemblies, it is an area where there are no dusts and where the activities that do not dirty the environment are performed.

-In my case I also have the 3D printer, the laser for engraving on soft materials, the press for the paper, etc.
+In my case I also have the 3D printer, the laser for engraving on soft materials, the press for micarta, etc.